 Unfortunately, legislation affecting the keeping of reptiles (and many other animals) is being proposed at all levels of government from federal and state, to county, municipality, or village and township.
 Oftentimes, some sort of publicized incident or escape of a reptile or other “exotic” animal is usually enough to initiate a response by local officials to consider an ordinance.
-Regardless of how commonplace they actually are, these types of incidents are very frequently reported on in local news media, but ordinances that come of them seldom are.
+Regardless of how commonplace they actually are, these types of incidents are often reported on in local news media, but ordinances that come of them seldom are.

-To Monitor for Local Ordinances in Your Community, check:
+To Monitor for Local Ordinances in Your Community, Check:

 1. Local News Media Using a variety of the most commonly used key words in these issues to create weekly or daily Internet search engine or news station website email digests can often catch news reports of interest that may serve as a precursor to the creation of an ordinance.

-2. City, County, or Municipality Agendas: Most municipalities and local governments have meeting agendas posted beforehand both at city/village halls, and/or online through the governing body’s respective website.
+2. City, County, or Municipality Agendas: Most have meeting agendas posted beforehand both at city/village halls, and online through the governing body’s respective website.
 This requires getting to know regular meeting schedules for the Common Council.
 Oftentimes, the process may be two pronged, with a preceding committee proposing, discussing, and making changes to an ordinance before it is presented to the Common Council.
 Both types of committees are typically open to the public.
-The exact committees that handle reptile and exotic animal ordinances vary from community to community, but in most cases, it is a public health, safety, licensing & ordinance, or similar committee. **Make a bookmark or desktop shortcut to your community’s upcoming city council and other useful committee meeting agendas.
-This way, they can be very quickly and easily accessed and remembered**.
-Unfortunately, unlike state legislatures or other state and federal agency websites, local governments usually do not have specific ordinance or legislation notification services, but may still have the option to sign up for email notifications for specific committee meetings and hearings.
+The exact committees that handle reptile and exotic animal ordinances vary from community to community, but in most cases, it is a public health, safety, licensing & ordinance, or similar committee. **Make a bookmark or desktop shortcut to your community’s relevant upcoming city council or other committee agendas.
+This way, they can be very quickly accessed and remembered.** Unfortunately, unlike state legislatures or other state and federal agency websites, local governments usually do not have specific ordinance or legislation notification services, but may still have the option to sign up for email notifications for specific committee meetings and hearings.
 Local and municipal agendas and minutes are also often posted and updated regularly at your local city hall and other community centers as well.
 Some communities, depending on their size and population, may also have legislative rosters of ordinances and resolutions currently being considered, and/or other separate legislative action centers online.

 3. State Legislature: Any state without Dangerous Wild Animal legislation and/or anti reptile legislation already in place can certainly be expected to be a target for anti pet organizations.
 Other states may still be subject to, or vulnerable to further legislation or rule changes as well.
 All state legislature websites have a variety of search options and features to find proposed legislation for current and past legislative sessions.
 Many states also have email and IM legislative notification and tracking services using keywords, subjects, bill numbers (once known), and others.